 As ND, you will see that your reporters excel at gathering facts and seeing context.
 You help develop their sharpened perceptions and techniques of discovery.

 You expect your reporter to come back with more than facts and more than a story to tell.
 You expect sound (and now pictures too!)
 You expect to hear the authentic voice of the newsmaker.
 You expect to hear the natural sound from the scene.
-And, you are thrilled when the reporter plays for you a consequential moment in sound.
+And, you are thrilled when the reporter captures a consequential moment in audio and/or video.

-There are many considerations that come up before, during and after gathering news in the field.
+Field gathering takes preparation.
+And there are many considerations that can come up during (and after) gathering news in the field.
 How To’s → Jay Allison’s Tips for Gathering Tape in the Field

 It is important that an editor work closely with a reporter in the field to manage any change in the assignment plan.
 A reporter may need added information, or help reaching a source, or the editor’s judgment in making a critical decision.
 This is especially crucial in breaking news situations.